alok-kumar21/Anvaya-frontend/README.md

 ### Reports and Visualizations

--To make data more visual, I added a reports section using Chart.js.
+- To make data more visual, I added a reports section using Chart.js.
 It includes:

 - Leads closed last week